crest-summit/summit-help/summit/checklists/proposal/reducedIndirect.md

-When the indirect rate used on the budget is not the rate required by Virginia Tech’s Federal Rate Agreement.
+Justification is required when the Indirect Rate used on the Budget is not the Rate required by VT's Federal Rate Agreement.
+Justification must include the Sponsor Requirement.